 I made a swatches notebook this week so I can have a quick reference of the designs available from my small stash.
 It's also a great way to try and see how the stamped output looks like on paper.
 Lastly, it's nice to prime the stamps by using them on a piece of paper first before using them on an actual project so the ink adheres better.
 Putting each design on a notebook ensure that I had already primed each piece.

-I keep my stamps on this organizer from Miss O.C.
+I keep my stamps on an organizer from Miss O.C.
 I like how this bag keeps all my polymer stamps in one place, organized by type of use.

 I also have a small collection of wood mounted stamps and I also placed their designs on the swatches notebook.